 5. Use surveys for brand building and improving your CTR

-Even if click-through rate (CTR) doesn’t affect ranking directly but only through personalized search based on previous queries, its impact on traffic and conversion cannot be overestimated.
+Even if the click-through rate (CTR) doesn’t affect ranking directly but only through personalized search based on previous queries, its impact on traffic and conversion cannot be overestimated.
 And branding has a key role in increasing CTR.

 Unlike traditional CTR statistics might claim, ranking first for an unbranded search query doesn’t guarantee that you get 30% of the clicks.
 Users are more likely to click a familiar website, even if it ranks lower.
 This is why you need an effective branding strategy.
 Strong brands not only drive most of the sales but they also dominate first page results.